-There are probably two main issues with the analysis presented so far.
+The analysis so far has two main issues.
 Firstly, many F1 fans will either not have heard of some of the drivers, or not be able to recall them when playing the game.
 In many cases this is not a major barrier, but if the answer is someone you’ve never heard of then no analysis will save you!

 Secondly, some variables are much easier to know (or approximate) than others.
 If we take Pastor Maldonado as an example, a long time F1 fan would probably recall that he is Venezuelan, debuted in 2011, raced for Williams and Lotus, and miraculously won the 2012 Spanish Grand Prix.
-It’s less likely you would know his age off the top of your head, but could perhaps give an approximation based on the era he raced.
+It’s less likely you would know his exact age, but could perhaps give an approximation based on the era he raced.
 His racing number, meanwhile, would probably be a total unknown.

 (Maldonado is 38 at the time of writing and last raced in F1 with number 13.
 Give yourself a pat on the back if you knew these.)